-This year has been very different to what we have been used to.
+This year has been very different from what we have been used to.
 If you are thinking of coming to college in 2021, you might be curious to see how we’re getting on.
-Below are stories from some of our lecturers and students about how they are finding our new learning formats, so you know what to expect.
+We've gathered some stories from some of our lecturers and students about how they are finding our new learning formats, so you know what to expect.

 Carole Paterson, our Curriculum Manager for Travel, Tourism, International and Commercial has been teaching our professional courses this year.

 “Live classes take place using Microsoft Teams and are scheduled weekly or fortnightly depending on the course.
 We use break-out rooms during the workshops to make discussions and tasks more accessible.
 We also have regular one-to-one meetings using Microsoft Teams.

 One of our CIPD students says, “I enjoy the mixing up of students in the breakout rooms, everyone demonstrates a great deal of active listening and it creates a really inclusive study environment”.”

 Michelle Caie, our Curriculum Leader for Health, has been teaching her courses online this year.

 “For health care courses all our study is currently online and delivered through Microsoft Teams, this means that we still have ‘live’ classes on the timetable as you would expect in the classroom environment where lecturers and students come together to learn.”